What's a TFSA?

 Are there minimum or ongoing contributions needed for a TFSA?

-No. You can contribute by payroll deduction or make lump-sum contributions anytime you like, as long as you don’t exceed your contribution limit.
+No. You can contribute by payroll deduction or make lump-sum contributions anytime you like as long as you don’t exceed your contribution limit.

 Are there limits to how much you can take out of your TFSA?

-No. And a withdrawal from a TFSA creates extra contribution room in the next year’s limit.
-For example, if you take $1,000 from your TFSA in 2024, you’ll have $1,000 added to your contribution limit in 2025.
+No. And a withdrawal from a TFSA creates extra contribution room in the next year’s limit; for example, if you take $1,000 from your TFSA in 2025, you’ll have $1,000 added to your contribution limit in 2026.
+There’s also no minimum amount you have to take out per year or per withdrawal.

 Do you have to pay tax on the money you take out of your TFSA?